Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Abstract

 \section{Abstract}

-SE analytics problems do not always need complex AI.
+\here{SA} SE analytics problems do not always need complex AI.
 Better and faster solutions can sometimes be obtained by matching the complexity of the problem to the complexity of the solution.
-This paper introduces the Dimensionality Reduction Ratio (DRR), a new metric for predicting when lightweight algorithms suffice.
-Analyzing SE optimization problems—from software configuration to process decisions and open-source project health— we show that DRR pinpoints “simple” tasks where costly methods like DEHB (a state-of-the-art evolutionary optimizer ) are overkill.
-For high-DRR problems, simpler methods can be just as effective and run two orders of magnitude faster.
+This paper introduces the Dimensionality Reduction Ratio (DRR)\BLUE~effect, a frequently observed empirical effect\BLACK~indicating where effective optimization might be two orders of magnitude faster.

+\BLUE \here{fam1} The DRR effect is an empirical observation, not some universal law.
+With the datasets used in this study, we can comment on SE tasks expressible as classification or regression tasks (where regression may be exploring $N \ge 1$ goals).
+These tasks include software configuration optimization; cloud resource management; project health prediction (commits, PRs, issues); and process models (effort/defect/schedule estimation).
+Given the prevalence of the DRR effect in this sample, we conjecture it might hold for other SE tasks, but that is a matter for further research.
+Hence we recommend practitioners check for high DRR before deploying expensive optimization methods.
+This simple diagnostic could save orders of magnitude in computational cost.\BLACK

 }

 \definecolor{ao}{rgb}{0.2, 0.2, 0.6}

 \definecolor{ao}{rgb}{0.91, 0.45, 0.32} \definecolor{ao}{rgb}{0.89, 0.0, 0.13} \definecolor{aoc}{rgb}{0.0, 0.5, 0.0}